moddi3/mattermost-plugin-redmine-link/CONTRIBUTING.md

-# Contributing to Mattermost Plugin Redmine Link
+# Contributing to Redmine Link Transform for Mattermost

-Thank you for your interest in contributing to the Mattermost Plugin Redmine Link!
+Thank you for your interest in contributing to the Redmine Link Transform for Mattermost!
 We welcome contributions from the community and appreciate any help in making the plugin better.

 ## Getting Started